tmansou1/megr2157-portfolio/docs/assignments/A02/index.md

 <img width="50%" height="1815" alt="IMG_0703" src="https://github.com/user-attachments/assets/6421767b-e0ba-46fb-9b9c-466e4b7a47fd" />

 For the pins I used the given density, shear yield strength, and a safety factor of 4 to determine the required cross sectional area.
 For the length of the pins I doubled the width of the truss.
 After calculating the weight of the pins and adding them to the weight of the truss I got 57.48N and my CAD model with appropriate mass settings gave me a weight of 46.46N.
-I believe the main reason for the difference in weights is due to the members and pins overlapping at each joint.
+I believe the main reason for the difference in weights is due to the members and pins overlapping at each joint, while another reason could be rounding errors.

 <img width="50%" height="2831" alt="IMG_0705" src="https://github.com/user-attachments/assets/4aa4a5fa-2dee-4fe7-bd01-a0b9908f14de" />
 <img width="50%" height="965" alt="Screenshot 2026-09-01 182104" src="https://github.com/user-attachments/assets/97b63b70-5562-403c-b7e9-df189042ee31" />